tijsluitse/looklive-server/README.md

 - Installable - Allow users to “keep” apps they find most useful on their home screen without the hassle of an app store.
 - Linkable - Easily share via URL and not require complex installation.

+Tijs: "What means that a progressive web application behaves and feels like an app, but uses modern browser technologies.
+Think of one page apps with geolocation, localstorage or caching.
+With progressive enhanchement you can create very nice user experiences, always responsible.
+For modern browsers it's easy but always think minimal first, create everything PE.
+So that every usercase has a fallback."

 Source: [Google Developers](https://developers.google.com/web/progressive-web-apps)

 ![Progressive Web App](https://addyosmani.com/assets/getting-started-pwa/pwa-general-ff-@1x.jpg)